SeUniVr/RestTestGen/README.md

 ---

 ## Changelog

+### v22.11
+- Added support for `*/*` request and response bodies, that are rendered and parsed as JSON.
+- General improvements to parameters management: e.g., support for location string (lat/long), better management of arrays, better casting of numeric strings to number parameters, etc.
+- Simpler implementation of error fuzzer (older implementation still available in other class).
+- Fixed problem with encoding of values of path parameters.

 ### v22.10
 - Added support for basic inter-parameter dependencies (as defined by Martin-Lopez et al.) such as requires, or, onlyOne, allOrNone, zeroOrOne.
 - Added support for `application/x-www-form-urlencoded` request bodies.